Chan Chor Khine

 Chan Chor Khine (曾祖慨 (Chan Chó̍-khài); born in Rangoon, Burma) was a Burmese-Chinese businessman, land-owner, investor and philanthropist.

 Early life

-Chan was born in 1886 to self-made millionaire father Chan Mah Phee and his mother, the daughter of a Burmese peasant.
+Chan Chor Khine was born in 1886.
+He is the second son of self-made millionaire & philanthropist father Chan Mah Phee (ချန်မဖီ) and Daw Aye Mya (ဒေါ်အေးမြ) daughter of U Aung Ba (ဒေးဒရဲ ကုန်သည် နဲ့ သူကြီး).
 He attended St Paul's High School, Rangoon before being educated further in China.

 Rangoon

-Chan returned to Burma to join his father's business Taik Leong.
+Chan Chor Khine returned to Burma to join his father's business Taik Leong.
 The company dealt primarily in oil, rice and tobacco exports.
-Chan ultimately became manager of the company upon his father's retirement.
+He ultimately became manager of the company upon his father's retirement.
 He served as an honorary magistrate on the board of the Corporation of Rangoon.

-Chan donated 10 acres of land for the construction of the Chinese High School in Rangoon.
+He was a Council Member of Rangoon University.
+He donated to build the Rangoon University Gymnasium.

+He had two sons from his first marriage.
+He had three daughters from his second marriage.

 Death

 Chan committed suicide in April 1934 at 10:20am by shooting himself in the head at his estate, the Brightlands.